SystemsApproach/tcpcc/variants.rst

 dominate use cases, but today 5G is all about TCP performance.
 The focus should be on end-to-end goodput and maximizing the throughput/latency ratio (i.e., the power curve discussed in Section 3.2).
-Using shallow buffers might be a means to that end, especially when coupled with *slicing*, a mechanism that isolates different traffic classes, in part by giving each slice its own queue.
+Using relatively shallow buffers might be a means to that end, especially when coupled with *slicing*, a mechanism that isolates different traffic classes, in part by giving each slice its own queue.